-In addition, Southall et al. (2007) carried out an extensive review of the available literature and formulated scientific recommendations for marine mammal exposure criteria.
-For low frequency hearing cetaceans (typically baleen whales, with an auditory sensitivity range estimated at 7 Hz to 22 kHz) and mid frequency hearing cetaceans (typically most toothed whales and dolphins, and an auditory sensitivity range estimated at 150 Hz to 160 kHz), the sound pressure level (SPL) for injury was set at 230 dB re 1μPa @1 m.
-The sound exposure level (SEL) for injury was set at 198 dB re 1μPa2-s.
-The fundamental difference between these two parameters is that SPL can be an instantaneous value and SEL is the total noise energy to which the mammal is exposed during a given duration - 1 second in this case.
+Southall et al. (2019) updated the 2007 study which carried out an extensive review of the available literature and formulated scientific recommendations for marine mammal exposure criteria based on peak pressure known or assumed to elicit the onset of TTS.
+For low frequency hearing cetaceans (typically baleen whales, with an auditory sensitivity range estimated at 7 Hz to 22 kHz) and high frequency hearing cetaceans (which would include bottlenose dolphins, and an auditory sensitivity range estimated at 150 Hz to 160 kHz), the sound pressure level (SPL) for TTS was set at 224 dB re 1 μ Pa (peak) and 230 dB re 1 μ Pa (peak) for PTS.
+The sound exposure level (SEL) for TTS onset is 170 dB re 1 μ Pa2^{-s} and 185 dB re 1 μ Pa for the onset of PTS For very high frequency cetaceans, which includes the harbour porpoise, Southall et al. (2019) set the sound pressure level (SPL) for TTS onset at 196 dB re 1 μ Pa (peak) and 202 dB re 1 μ Pa (peak) for onset of PTS.
+The SEL for TTS onset is 140 dB re 1 μ P2-s and 155 dB re 1 μ Pa for the onset of PTS.

+The fundamental difference between these two parameters is that SPL can be an instantaneous value and SEL is the accumulated sound energy to which the mammal is exposed during a given duration:1 second in this case.
 It should be stressed that no marine mammal mortality or damage to tissue has been documented for exposure to geophysical surveys, and that the exposure level for injury is a theoretical value extrapolated from experimental data.
 Also, it is recognised that many variables affect the nature and extent of responses to a particular stimulus.
 Such variables may include the recent experience of marine mammals with the sound stimulus, and their current activity (e.g. feeding vs. migrating).